sassoftware/model-container-recipes/base-image-cli/README.md

 * Python 3 base image is used for scoring Python 3 models
 * R base image is used for scoring R models

+_**Note:** For information about creating base images for use with either SAS Model Manager or SAS Open Model Manager, see [Model Containerization](https://github.com/sassoftware/open-model-manager-resources/tree/master/addons#model-containerization) in the Open Model Manager Resources GitHub repository._

 ### Installation

 Use Git tools to download current project from the Git repository.